keener2u/CoinPCB/README.md

 add a spot for a pwm to run a servo break out the rest of GPIO lines onto the board add a coincell holder with a power switch

+# To Do
+Create a how-to on setting up KiCad with the newest symbol and footprint libraries as well as how to import digikey libraries.